hu-berlin-cms/ansible-role-pacemaker/README.md

 ## Requirements

-This role requires the [pacemaker ansible module](https://github.com/egroeper/ansible-pacemaker).
+This role requires the [ansible-pacemaker module](https://github.com/egroeper/ansible-pacemaker), which is bundled with the role.

 ## Role Variables